mllam/mllam-data-prep/README.md

 pdm run pre-commit install
 ```

-The branch, commit, push and make a pull-request :)
+Then branch, commit, push and make a pull-request :)

 ## Usage

 The package is designed to be used as a command-line tool.
 The main command is `mllam-data-prep` which takes a configuration file as input and outputs a training dataset in the form of a `.zarr` dataset named from the config file (e.g. `example.danra.yaml` produces `example.danra.zarr`).
+The format for the [config is described below](#configuration-file).
-The package can also be used as a python module to create datasets in a more programmatic way by calling `mllam_data_prep.create_dataset(config)` directly (see below).
+The package can also be used as a python module to create datasets in a more programmatic way by calling `mllam_data_prep.create_dataset()` directly (see below).

 ### Command-line usage